Zionme/alx-higher_level_programming/0x03-python-data_structures/README.md

-a function that removes all characters c and C from a string.
+a function that prints a matrix of integers